 The Battle Proms at Burghley is held on an impressive elevated parkland position overlooking the grand Elizabethan architecture of the House – the perfect setting for an afternoon of sublime music and dramatic displays.

 A firmly established favourite in the local calendar, this party in the park with a difference is attended by thousands of loyal fans every year, who are treated to an extraordinary afternoon and evening of unique entertainment.

-The Battle Proms Concerts are the longest running picnic proms series in the UK and whether you’re planning a romantic evening as a couple, a celebration as a group, or want to enjoy an informal concert as a family then this could be the unique experience you have been looking for.
+The Battle Proms Concerts are the longest running picnic proms series in the UK; whether you’re planning a romantic evening as a couple, a group celebration or want to enjoy an informal concert as a family then this is the unique experience you've been looking for.

 Sign up and be the first to receive the latest news and events at Burghley House.